cheminfo/roc-eln-config/README.md

 rest-on-couch configuration for eln

-## :warning: This configuration is compatible with rest-on-couch >= v5.7.0
+## :warning: This configuration is compatible with rest-on-couch >= v5.7.0, with couchDB configured with a recent engine (not SpiderMonkey 1.8.5).

 ## Instructions